Dwarf Alberta Spruce Overwatering (And How To Fix It)

 How to avoid Dwarf Alberta Spruce overwatering?

-The first thing you need to do to avoid overwatering Dwarf Alberta Spruce is to choose the right location.
-The best place to plant it is on a small hill where rainwater will not collect.
-It should not be too wet.
+The first step to avoid overwatering your Dwarf Alberta Spruce is to choose the right location.
+Plant it on a slightly raised area or small hill, where rainwater naturally drains away instead of collecting around the roots.
+The soil in this spot should never stay constantly wet.